'10 days. He was supposed to be gone for 10 days. Not forever'

 Starting in 2015, training deaths have been outpacing combat deaths every year.
 In 2017, the ratio was 4 to 1, according to a report by the House Armed Services Committee.

-On May 9, Conor was in the turret of a light armored reconnaissance vehicle with six other Marines.
+On May 9, Conor was in the turret of a light armoured reconnaissance vehicle with six other Marines.

 As the Pacific's early summer morning haze known as June Gloom settled across the training grounds, visibility was poor.
 That's what some of the six men with the 1st Light Armored Battalion at Camp Pendleton told Michael McDowell when he visited them to reconstruct what happened that day.

-The San Diego rains were intense this spring, and the grasses had grown up to 6 feet high in some places.
+The San Diego rains were intense this spring, and the grasses had grown up to 2m high in some places.
 The men in the vehicle couldn't see very well, and Conor told them to go down below and look through the reticle gunsights, McDowell said he was told.

 Just as the gunner was coming back up to report the vision was no better down there, Conor started shouting, "Rollover!
 Rollover!"
 The vehicle lurched.